IowaDave/ESP8266_Random_Numbers/README.md

 The paper gives an interesting and easily understood critique of the so-called "hardware random number generators" that come built-into computer CPUs these days.
 The one on the 8266 would be subject to the same, doubtful remarks.
 See the paper for this worthwhile commentary.

 We can easily do better, according to Roig.
 Give the CPU a long loop to execute.
 It can be as simple as adding the same two numbers over and over.
 Measure how long it takes.
 Repeat.
 Keep track of the measurements because they are likely to vary.
-The variation is unpredictable; Bingo! entropy.
+The variation is unpredictable; Bingo! entropy can be extracted from a series of these measurements.

 It is a kind of side-channel attack on the cpu, for the purpose of extracting entropy from it.
 Roig proposes that the technique can succeed with any device that contains a cpu.
 He named it, "SideRand".